xiangshen-dk/workshop-building-secure-apis/docs/webui.md

 |Access-Control-Allow-Methods|'POST,GET,OPTIONS'|
 |Access-Control-Allow-Origin |'*'|

-* The result looks like the following:
+* It should look like the following:

   ![API Gateway - header](../screenshots/api-gw-5.png)